zvikarp/mazesplace-site/README.md

 ## Development

-- We are following the [commit message guidelines](https://github.com/dannyfritz/commit-message-emoji) form dannyfritz 🤩.
+- We are following the [commit message guidelines](https://github.com/dannyfritz/commit-message-emoji) from dannyfritz 🤩.